The Changing Narcissist

 The toll it takes on you is something you can’t explain.

 If you ever go on vacation with them, it can be stressful.
-Diving dangerously, knowing that it makes you anxious.
-They don’t care.
-They become dismissive, yell at you, or begin gaslighting you, especially around friends.
+Driving dangerously, knowing that it makes you anxious.
+Your feelings are not important to them.

 They want you to feel how they feel deep down.

 I was devastated after the discard, betrayed, and angry.
 Did I want revenge?
 At first, yes, but what good would that do?
 As he was packing his things, I never tried to stop or beg him to stay.
-I am pretty sure that after a while of the mind games, the cheating, the belittling.
-I was done with all of it.
+At some point their behavior becomes predictable, exhausting and you slowly begin to mentally check out because no matter how hard you try, the goal post will only continue to raise higher.

-I began to focus on myself, something you never have the chance to do when you are with a Narcissist.
+Shifting the focus is something you never have the chance to do when you are with a Narcissist.
 You were too busy jumping through hoops to make peace, to try making them happy, that was a losing battle.

 The Discard was and still is a blessing, a gift.

-I found peace, especially after going no contact, blocking them on social media, and deleting the photos of us.
-I used the gray rock method whenever I had to be face-to-face with them.
+You will find peace, especially after going no contact, blocking them on social media, and deleting the photos.
+Using the gray rock method and going no contact is one of the best things you can do for yourself to reclaim your life!

 Please like, share, comment, and follow so you never miss future content.